mehmoodosman/financial-analysis-automation-with-LLMs/README.md

-# Stock analysis
+# Stock analysis 📈
-Leveraging large language models (LLMs) to automate financial analysis.
+Streamlit application leveraging large language models (LLMs) to automate financial analysis.
 Performed RAG over a financial dataset, using LLMs to generate financial reports, scrape websites, and extract sentiment from news articles.
 By regenerating prompts, dynamically route models, and generate structured outputs.

-📈 A Streamlit application for analyzing stock data, providing insights into market trends, sector distributions, and more.
+### Asynchronous/Parallel Programming architecture to load 9998 stock tickers with their relevant metadata from yfinance to Pinecone Index
 ![image](https://github.com/user-attachments/assets/a94b044c-cf98-4b64-90a6-270da7ee6849)

 ## Features

 - **Stock Search**: Search for stocks by description, sector, or characteristics.
 - **Stock Cards**: Display detailed information about each stock, including market cap, price, growth, and analyst recommendations.
 - **Sector Distribution**: Visualize the distribution of stocks across different sectors.